getlost01/gfg-potd/12-2023(dec)/27 - Anti Diagonal Traversal of Matrix.md

 ### My Approach
 To traverse the anti-diagonals of the matrix,
-- I used a helper function `fill` that starts at a given position `(i, j)` and moves diagonally up until it reaches the end of the matrix.
+- I used a helper function `fill` that starts at a given position `(i, j)` and moves diagonally down until it reaches the border of the matrix.
 - I called this `fill` function for the `top row` and `rightmost column` to cover all the anti-diagonals.

 ### Time and Auxiliary Space Complexity